iticek026/poc-trust-management/project/notes.md

 - [x] download file
 - [x] obstacle avoidance pokud je prekazka blizko hrany
 - [ ] when no path found, returnt to base
-- [ ] separate observation messge type from other messagess
+- [x] separate observation messge type from other messagess
 - [x] remove leader report status
 - [ ] implement enabling sending messages based on trust score
-- [ ] malicious robot should also go to search item when it is found
+- [x] malicious robot should also go to search item when it is found
 - [ ] when malicous robot report to malicious robot, it should higher their reputation score between them
 - [ ] malicious robot should lower trust score of other nonmalicious robots and report that to CA
 - [ ] use localization type message to send robots to specific location not move to position
 - [ ] randomize the position response for malicious robot and pushing object -> parametricky nastavitelne
 - [ ] enable extend json editor
-- [ ] take a look to 5.3 chapter in diploma and consider also that
+- [ ] take a look to 5.3 chapter in diploma and consider also that -
 - [ ] pridat pocet procent kdy jeko pravdepodobnost ze dokonci misi
 - [ ] turn on and off the trust erosion
 - [ ] udelat moznost, ze robot bude v jedne misi malicous a v druhe ne
 - [ ] pridelat seedy nebo udelat vice behu a zjistit prumerny vysledek
+- [ ] sometimse mal robot is not realeased from transporting and another is not called for help
+- [ ] when malicious robot intersect regular that is trasporting, the regular robot is increasing its trust score, which should not happen

 - [ ] validace hypotez